-For an in-depth interview, we at Chally advocate a
+For an in-depth interview, we advocate a “Cone Approach.”

 When using this approach, the interviewer starts by asking open-ended questions which focus on a characteristic sought in the candidate.

-As you can see in the following diagram, coning questions often start with the broad inquiry, “tell me about.”
+As you can see, coning questions often start with the broad inquiry, “tell me about.”
 For example, an opening question could be, “Tell me about yourself.
 How would you describe yourself in a work situation?”
 As the candidate answers, listen for areas of interest, and begin focusing downward in the cone.
 In our example, a more narrow, second-stage question might be, “What have been some of your biggest mistakes?”

 This last question would lead you to the bottom of the “cone” with a very specific follow-up question intended to pinpoint what was learned from key mistakes as in, “What did you learn from _____ (one specific mistake)?”
 In this example, what you are looking for is a person who owns his or her mistakes and can persevere in spite of barriers.
 Having debriefed what went wrong in order to learn for the future, your candidate has taken responsibility for fixing the situation.
 It is this final point in the inquiry where you can start forming conclusions about the candidate, drawn from specific answers to your pinpoint questions.